urtzienriquez/ewl/README.md

 * ### Estimating surface area

-The `morpho` parameter determines which equation is just to calculate the surface area of the individual based on its mass.
+The `morpho` parameter determines which equation is used to calculate the surface area of the individual based on its mass.

 To estimate the surface area of a frog/toad, I have implemented this equation: